 Conduct a thorough inventory of your existing application portfolio.
 This will identify any potential constraints and establish the right deployment model across private, hybrid, or public cloud.

 Your IT team should assess each application or workload on a case-by-case basis to determine the best fit, based on cost and performance requirements.
-While newer software applications tend to experience few compatibility issues, some of your older legacy applications may not migrate as easily, and you may need to reconfigure them to connect to your new cloud-based infrastructure services.
+While newer software applications tend to experience few compatibility issues, some of your older legacy applications may not migrate as easily, and you may need to reconfigure them to connect to your new cloud infrastructure services.

 Step 3 – An opportune time to rethink business processes